jaidev233/pourover-push/README.md

 **PourOver** is a minimalist, high-precision brew calculator and timer designed for coffee enthusiasts.
 It translates your preferred coffee-to-water ratio into a structured, step-by-step pouring schedule, complete with an interactive timer to ensure consistency in every cup.

+**you can clone and use it on you system and tweak as you like it *** flowrate feature comming soon .......

 ## ✨ Features

 - **Dynamic Ratio Calculator**: Adjust coffee mass, water volume, or ratio, and the app automatically balances the remaining variables.